 - U.S. Transcripts (study electronically the U.S.)

-Scan the official transcript from each institution from which you studied in the United States, including community colleges, summer sessions, and extension programs.
+Order official transcripts from BusinessCAS for each institution from which you studied in the United States, including community colleges, summer sessions, and extension programs.

 - Official GMAT or GRE exam results:

 - Official TOEFL exam results: School code 4851